allister-grange/unified-devops/README.md

 ## next steps

 - next action
   - only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
     - should be deleted out of crontab, isn't
-  - start working on getting Cloudflare working for StarterTab front end

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison